Preliminary note

-Throughout this article, you'll see that I primarily refer to Claude and Claude Code (if you're not familiar with it, take a look) as examples of MCP clients.
-But what I describe here is valid for any large language model (LLM) that can be integrated into real workflows: whether it's ChatGPT, Gemini, Mistral, or any other.
+Throughout this article you will see that I refer mainly to Claude and Claude Code (if you don't know it, take a look) as examples of MCP clients.
+But what I describe here is valid for any large language model (LLM) that can be integrated into real workflows: be it ChatGPT, Gemini, Mistral, or any other.

-The concept discussed here and its architecture don't depend on the model, but on the MCP protocol and its implementation.
+The concept treated here and its architecture do not depend on the model, but on the MCP protocol and its implementation.

-There's a clear limitation in the "standard" interaction with any LLM: it can read your code, but it cannot directly interact with the rest of your tools.
+There is a clear limitation in “standard” interaction with any LLM: it can read your code, but cannot interact directly with the rest of your tools.

-For example, you read specifications in Notion, manage tasks in Linear, deploy to Vercel... but Claude remains confined to a chat window.
+For example, reading specifications in Notion, managing tasks in Linear, doing deployments in Vercel… but Claude remains confined in a chat window.

 **MCP** (Model Context Protocol) solves that bottleneck.

 MCP is not a new tool.
-It's the protocol that allows an LLM (like Claude) to stop being a passive spectator and become an active part of your workflow.
+It is the protocol that allows an LLM (like Claude) to stop being a passive spectator and become an active part of your workflow.

 Simplified Architecture